12.6. Implementing Polymorphism

 1. A tall inheritance hierarchy

 2. Constructor calls (the red arrows on the right) begin with the instantiated class and continue upward to the top of the hierarchy.
-Constructor bodies run (the blue arrows pointing downwards) from the top the hierarchy down to the instantiated class.
+Constructor bodies run (the blue arrows pointing downwards) from the top of the hierarchy down to the instantiated class.

 3. An instance of class D, with instances of its superclasses nested inside